VMBlakelock/saute-and-skewers-greekfood/README.md

 ## Credits and References

 Personal credits go out to the following people:
-- Spencer Barriball and excellent mentor who guided and assisted in the development of the project from inception to completion.
+- Spencer Barriball mentor who guided in the development of the project at inception stage.

 Tutor Support
 - Tim Nelson from tutor support who clarified issues within Cloud 9 videos and Gitpod usage.
+- Samantha from student support who tried to assist with the routhing issue.
+Although time was to tight and this wasnt rectified.

 Web References